What Family Heirlooms Can Teach People About Their Histories

 The “material” aspect of this brand of inheritance cements this relationship.
 The physicality of an unearthed letter or silverware – the touch, smell, texture, color, wear, erosion, rust, patina – any and every marker of time, is evocative.
 It becomes a wormhole to remembering a family anecdote, an event, or an individual.

-Tereza Kuldova, a research professor at Oslo Metropolitan University, calls material objects“a proxy for a memory, a person, a moment lived, a place visited.”
+Tereza Østbø Kuldova, a research professor at Oslo Metropolitan University, likens material objects to mnemonic devices; “a proxy for a memory, a person, a moment lived, a place visited.”
 In On the Road to Mandalay, Devyani Gupta writes about a simple handcrafted leather purse her grandmother bought in 1960 as a young woman in Burma, with a newly acquired medical degree.
 “My nani’s cupboards open up to photographs, trinkets, and objects, like this purse, from a far-flung place and a bygone time. . .
 But the stories that accompany them tie it all together in an unbroken thread to this place and this time.”

-“Without objects,” Tereza reasons, “we often have trouble remembering…objects help us keep the memories alive.”
+Tereza finds reason in this pursuit of remembering: “Without objects, we often have trouble remembering…objects help us keep the memories alive.”

 Material objects also capture the pathos of trauma.
-Momentos lie in homes of Holocaust survivors, just like letters and artifacts remain for Partition survivors.
+Momentos lie in the homes of Holocaust survivors, just like letters and artifacts remain for Partition survivors.
 In Swati Moitra’s home, there is a radiant ruby necklace that came from their family wealth in Burma, before their expulsion during WWII.
 This was followed by another exodus, the Partition of India.
 The necklace has since been remodeled into smaller pieces of jewelry and handed down to subsequent generations as heirlooms.

 Related on The Swaddle:

-“It is very much a tangible memory of collective and intergenerational trauma of displacement and violence,” says Swati.
+“It is very much a tangible memory of collective and intergenerational trauma of displacement and violence,” says Swati, a cultural studies scholar.
 “For a lot of refugee households, these were the only tangible memories of their past.”
-Aanchal Malhotra, who co-runs the Museum of Material Memory, also explained the relationship between objects and memory.
+Aanchal Malhotra, who co-runs the Museum of Material Memory, alsoexplained the relationship between objects and memory.
 She said: “It’s very difficult to go to someone and say, ‘You lived through Partition—tell me all about it, I heard it was awful.’
 But it’s a completely different thing to say ‘This dupatta came from across the border, can you put it on, can you tell me how you feel when you wear it?
 Who gave it to you?
 Who made it?
 Where did it come from?
 Why did you carry this?
 How did you hear of Partition?’ … through the object, you can enter a landscape that might otherwise be quite traumatic.”

 In one of the entries on her blog, Ipsa Samaddar recalls brass utensils used exclusively for Durgo Pujo by her family one century ago.
-Connected with them is the story of Didimoni, her great-grandmother, who single-handedly transported them from present-day Bangladesh to Kolkata in 1949.
+Connected with them is the story of Didimoni, her great-grandmother, who single-handedly transported the utensils from present-day Bangladesh to Kolkata in 1949.
 “Along the cross-border route, there was a checking point at Darshana station, where most belongings would be confiscated or thrown away from passengers.
 Somehow, Didimoni got her trunks past them,” she wrote.
 These utensils sit in a dusky trunk, reminding her of a woman who “… lives in my mother’s words, a brave woman I feel I’ve known all my life.”
 Then there is the story of the textile fabric weaved in Punjab.
 Called majnu khes, its knowledge was lost during Partition, since most of the weavers were Muslim, the craftspersons migrated to West Punjab (in Pakistan).
 For Arjunvir Singh, “[this textile] will always be his memory and the memory of a home I never saw… This Khes is my only connection to a home that could have been.”

 The discovery of family objects is also the discovery of complexity.
 In the wider landscape of memory and history, tangible objects add to the archive of what we know of and understand about our families.
-Sheena, and her brother Samarth have diligently collected every tangible history of their family.
+Sheena, and her brother Samarth, have diligently collected every tangible history of their family.
 For Samarth, there is one particular photograph of their nani, clicked just days after her husband passed away, mere 10 years into their marriage.
 In it, she sits with an air of melancholy, one that was hard to reconcile with the cheer and joy she represented for Samarth.
 “My nani would have had to take care of three children, along with everything else, like property and all the family.
 She was depressed for around two years after his death.”
 He tries to picture her life: “One day she decided that this is enough; I have so many responsibilities and I need to take care of them.
 This exact moment [in the picture] is when she must have been sitting on her bed … and decided: ‘I have to get up on her feet right now.’”
 For people like Samarth, these heirlooms become a way to remain grounded to the truth.

-According to Navdha, co-founder of the Museum of Material Memory, even the subtle acts of going through family albums or caressing a dupatta “encourages intergenerational conversation, verbal or non-verbal.”
+According to Navdha, co-founder of the Museum of Material Memory,even the subtle acts of going through family albums or caressing a dupatta “encourages intergenerational conversation, verbal or non-verbal.”

 Related on The Swaddle: